thequotablewalkingdead/thequotablewalkingdead.github.io/pages/pages-root-folder/index.md

 #  text: '<em>Feeling Responsive</em> is heavily customizable.<br/>1.
 Language-Support :)<br/>2.
 Optimized for speed and it&#39;s responsive.<br/>3.
 Built on <a href="http://foundation.zurb.com/">Foundation Framework</a>.<br/>4.
 Seven different Headers.<br/>5.
 Customizable navigation, footer,...'
 #  video: '<a href="#" data-reveal-id="videoModal"><img src="http://phlow.github.io/feeling-responsive/images/start-video-feeling-responsive-302x182.jpg" width="302" height="182" alt=""/></a>'
 widget3:
-  title: "Stuff 'n' Thangs"
+  title: "Stuff...Thangs"
   url: '/info/'
   image: thangs.jpg
-  text: "Content here may or may not we specific to TWD but it can be cool, funny or weird."
+  text: "Content here may not be specific to TWD but it'll be cool, funny or weird."
 #
 # Use the call for action to show a button on the frontpage
 #